anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The payload of the PVR object MUST contain the following parameters as part of the ietf-voucher-request-prm:voucher as defined in {{RFC8995}}:

 * created-on: SHALL contain the current date and time in yang:date-and-time format.
+  If the pledge does not have synchronized the time, it SHALL use the created-on time from the agent-signed-data, received in the trigger to create a PVR.

 * nonce: SHALL contain a cryptographically strong random or pseudo-random number.